-Basically this Drow Language 5e was one among the foremost common native languages of the drow.
+Basically, this Drow Language 5e was one of the foremost common native languages of the Drow.
 These are humanoids with many features.
-The drow is often classified into two types like deep/low drow and high drow.
+The drow is often classified into two types deep/low drow and high drow.
 These are explained below.

-This deep drow also can be called as low drow or drawing.
-This Drow Language dnd was a traditional language of the drow. during this deep/low drow, each of their isolated community had their own variant by a definite accent. during a single-word column with small punctuation, this drow language is often read from right to left.
+This deep drow also can be called a low drow or drawing.
+This Drow Language dnd was a traditional language of the drow. during this deep/low drow, each of their isolated community had its own variant by a definite accent. during a single-word column with small punctuation, this drow language is often read from right to left.

 This high drow features a long and therefore the runic alphabet, of course, it had been more complex language than the low drow.
 Actually, by the priestesses, this dnd language has been employed primarily.
 They’ve used this in their regular rituals and also by nobles who had wished to not be understood by the lower-born drow and therefore the slaves too.